flyaway1217/ResearchBlog/content/DirectProbe.md

 $D$ on the representation $E$.
 So, as a by-product, the clusters from *DirectProbe* can also be used as a predictor.
-The prediction strategy can be very simple: for a test example, we assign it to its cloest cluster.
-We call tis accuracy **intra-accuracy.{@style=color:darkorange}** Because this strategy is very similar to the nearest neighbor classification (1-kNN), which assigns the unlablled test point to its closest labelled point, we also compare with the 1-kNN accuracy.
+The prediction strategy can be very simple: for a test example, we assign it to its closest cluster.
+We call this accuracy **intra-accuracy.{@style=color:darkorange}** Because this strategy is very similar to the nearest neighbor classification (1-kNN), which assigns the unlabeled test point to its closest labeled point, we also compare with the 1-kNN accuracy.
 The following figure shows the results.